B Introduction to Rmarkdown

 B.2 Components of A Rmarkdown File

-Then, you can start writing the texts.
-The text is written in using the markdown language.
-Basically you can just write the text you want.
-Other caveats about headings, tables, colors, etc. can be found here.
+After specifying the metadata, you can start writing the texts.
+The text is written using the markdown language.
+Basically you can just write whatever text you want.
+Other caveats about formatting, headings, tables, colors, links, etc. can be found here.

 Maths can be typed using LaTeX syntax inside two dollar signs, for example $3^2$ will result in \(3^2\).
 More information about LaTeX math syntax can be found here.